Ruddlesden-Popper chalcogenides push the limit of mechanical stiffness and glass-like thermal conductivity in single crystals: Results and discussion

 Compared to BaZrS$_{3}$, a completely different thermal conductivity trend is observed vs. ion dose in the RP phases; the thermal conductivity of the Ba$_{4}$Zr$_{3}$S$_{10}$ crystals remains nearly constant regardless of gold ion dose.
 TEM micrographs show that the layering of Ba$_{4}$Zr$_{3}$S$_{10}$ crystals remains uninterrupted throughout the range of doses, although high doses can introduce amorphous pockets (see Supporting Information).
 In vdW layered materials with interlayer rotation, ion irradiation can lead to increased thermal conductivity due to increases in interatomic bonding.\cite{chiritescu2007ultralow} However, due to the already strong bonding of the RP phases, no such trend is observed in the present study.
-The thermal conductivity also does not decrease with ion dose despite irradiation increasing point-defect concentrations and disorder within layers.\cite{scott2020orders,scott2021reductions} This result indicates that extrinsic scattering due to irradiation is not impacting the thermal transport in RP phases, further verifying that the thermal conductivity has already reached the lowest limit.
+The resistance of the RP crystals to irradiation damage makes them a highly suitable thermal barrier coating in deep space applications in radiation environments.

 To gain insight into the role of anisotropy in ultralow thermal conductivity of the RP phases, we measured the thermal conductivity of Ba$_{3}$Zr$_{2}$S$_{7}$ along the in-plane direction (perpendicular to \textit{c}-axis) at room temperature as shown in Figure 2(c).
-The in-plane thermal conductivity is 1.06 ± 0.14 W m$^{-1}$ K$^{-1}$ which is $\sim$2.5 times higher than the cross-plane thermal conductivity (0.45 ± 0.07 W m$^{-1}$ K$^{-1}$).
-Noteworthy, the MLMD-simulated in-plane and cross-plane thermal conductivities are 1.02 ± 0.17 and 0.53 ± 0.02 W m$^{-1}$ K$^{-1}$, respectively, showing excellent quantitative agreement with the experimental anisotropy.
-The major structural difference between the in-plane and cross-plane directions is the periodic rock-salt and perovskite layers, relative to continuous perovskite layers in-plane.
+The in-plane thermal conductivity is 1.06 $\pm$ 0.14 W m$^{-1}$ K$^{-1}$ which is $\sim$2.5 times higher than the cross-plane thermal conductivity (0.45 $\pm$ 0.07 W m$^{-1}$ K$^{-1}$).
+Noteworthy, the MLMD-simulated in-plane and cross-plane thermal conductivities are 1.02 $\pm$ 0.17 and 0.53 $\pm$ 0.02 W m$^{-1}$ K$^{-1}$, respectively, showing excellent quantitative agreement with the experimental anisotropy.
+The major structural difference between the in-plane and cross-plane directions is the periodic rock-salt and perovskite layers, relative to continuous layers in-plane.
 This result suggests that, despite the strong bonding, the rock-salt layers are causing the ultralow and anisotropic thermal conductivity in the RP phases.

 To understand how the introduction of rock-salt layering leads to the ultralow thermal conductivities in the RP phases compared to that of crystalline BaZrS$_{3}$, we consider three factors that may contribute to ultralow thermal conductivity: 1) anharmonic scattering, 2) decreased phonon group velocities (v$_{g}$), and 3) phonon localization within unit cells.\cite{thomas2010predicting}